ycfreeman/asyncReduxiOS/readme.md

-this project illustrate possibility to run "headless" javascript data layer and network operations to drive a native iOS UI layer, this is to explore the possibility to have a cross-platform core, while keeping UI layer native so we can use native stuff like StoryBoard amoung other good things
+this project illustrate possibility to run "headless" javascript data layer and network operations to drive a native iOS UI layer, this is to explore the possibility to have a cross-platform core, while keeping UI layer native so we can use native stuff like StoryBoard among other good things

 RxSwift + RxDataSource is just there to simplify UITableView binding